JuliaHEP/AwkwardArray.jl/docs/src/getting_started.md

 It is recommended to use [conda](https://conda.io/projects/conda/en/latest/user-guide/getting-started.html) virtul environment.

+!!! note
+    If Julia is not install it is recomended to install it from a conda-forge channel:

+    ```python
+    conda install -c conda-forge julia
+    ```

 ## Using Julia Awkward Arrays from Python

  - To install [Awkward Array](https://github.com/scikit-hep/awkward) Python package: